Three things that instantly improve any outfit

 1) A great smile

-A warm, inviting smile is the surest way to get a double take on the street.
+A warm, inviting smile with the Invisalign Dentist in Brentwood CA is the surest way to get a double take on the street.
 It also helps others warm to you.
 If you’re smiling they’ll probably smile back, it’s so infectious too.

 A smile is the easiest accessory to add to any look, and the best thing about it is that it’s completely free!